 Whakapapa refers to the genealogical kinship relationships of a Māori person and often extends to their relationship with the environment and with cultural values.

-It has been described in section 7AA of the Oranga Tamariki Act 1989: 'whakapapa, in relation to a person, means the multi-generational kinship relationships that help to describe who the person is in terms of their mātua (parents), and tūpuna (ancestors), from whom they descend.'
+It has been described in section 2 of the Oranga Tamariki Act 1989: 'whakapapa, in relation to a person, means the multi-generational kinship relationships that help to describe who the person is in terms of their mātua (parents), and tūpuna (ancestors), from whom they descend'.

 What is whakapapa research

 Whakapapa research focuses on researching and identifying people, places and events that will provide tamariki with access to important cultural connections for their sense of belonging, wellbeing and identity.
-This research also supports tamariki and whānau decision-making.
+This research also supports tamariki, rangatahi and whānau decision-making.

-Kairaranga ā-whānau or relevant practitioners will consult with whānau Māori about how the findings of the research will be shared with tamariki and other significant others.
+Kairaranga ā-whānau or relevant practitioners will consult with whānau Māori about how the findings of the research will be shared with tamariki, rangatahi and significant others.
 The information recorded is to be treated with sensitivity and respect.
 After we have completed the purpose for which the information was gathered, only the genogram (3 generations of information) is kept within Oranga Tamariki records and all other whakapapa information is returned to whānau.
-Whakapapa searching may be guided by the Te Toka Tūmoana framework principles.
+Whakapapa searching may be guided by the Te Toka Tūmoana practice model principles.

-Whakapapa research strengthens tamariki in their identity and self-esteem and identifies whānau resources to enhance decision-making for tamariki.
+Whakapapa research strengthens tamariki and rangatahi in their identity and self-esteem and identifies whānau resources to enhance decision-making for tamariki and rangatahi.
 In this way whakapapa research makes an important contribution to decision-making at various points during their engagement with Oranga Tamariki including assessment, family group conferencing, care placements and transitions.

 Whānau searching